 3.3 Traversed by branches of the Grand Union Canal, the M4, A4020, A40 and the Great Western Railway, Hillingdon has always been a transport hub.
-It is also home to Heathrow Airport, the world's busiest international airport in terms of international passenger volumes, currently handling around 67.3 million passengers each year2.
-The continued growth of Heathrow Airport has proved to be one of the key economic drivers for London and the UK economy and with the opening of Terminal 5 in March 2008 this www.heathrowairport.com (BAA Heathrow, Official Airport website)
+It is also home to Heathrow Airport, the world's busiest international airport in terms of international passenger volumes, currently handling around 66.9 million passengers each year2.
+The continued growth of Heathrow Airport has proved to be one of the key economic drivers for London and the UK economy and with the opening of Terminal 5 in March 2008 this role is expected to continue3.
+It is expected that West London will derive particular benefit from the enormous business potential around Heathrow Airport, as outlined in the Heathrow Area DPD.
+Strategically Hillingdon is the 'Gateway to the London/the West'.

-1 Midyear population estimates (2007) (www.nomisweb.co.uk)
+1Midyear population estimates (2008) (www.nomisweb.co.uk)